cusma/pposdex/docs/1_2_introduction.md

 is the core of this consensus mechanism.

-However, Blockchains that run on PoW fail in fulfilling the promise of scalability, decentralisation, transaction speed and costs ending up relying on energey-intensive centralised computational farms.
+However, Blockchains that run on PoW fail in fulfilling the promise of scalability, decentralisation, transaction speed, and costs, ending up relying on energey-intensive centralised computational farms.

 The ultimate output of a Blockchain infrastrucuture is: reaching consensus to finalize